L-Cie/T6Server/README.md

 1. Switch to the new `t6server` user: <pre>sudo su t6server</pre>
 2. Go to the home directory: <pre>cd /opt/t6server</pre>
 3. Launch the server: <pre>./t6server.sh</pre>
-I advise you to use `screen` to open and manage the server.
+I advise you to use `tmux` to open and manage the server.

 ## Source